Anxious Kids Need Skills in Doing Hard Things Part II31 comments

 I think this is where anxious kids come from.

 Kids today are raised on these commercials.
 Even if you restrict your children’s TV, they are everywhere (even in schools) growing a sense of entitlement to huge proportions.
 Kids want what they want, they feel like they deserve it whether they work for it or not, simply because they are them.
 Generally, kids have lost their work ethic.
 (Not every kid, many kids are incredibly hard working.)
-Read more in my book Understanding Pain, Anger, and Fear.
+Read more in my book You 1, Anxiety 0.

 When our children are born, we hold our little bundles and think that we are going to make the world perfect for them, protecting them from all harm and trouble.
 Our love overflows and we try to do this to the best of our abilities.
 But we can become like Merlin, the dad in Finding Nemo.
 He didn’t want anything to happen to his son, and Dory says, “What do you mean you don’t want anything to happen to him?
 Then nothing would happen to him!”